Authorized User Tradelines, Credit Card Transfers, and More: A Comprehensive Guide to Credit Repair and Legalities

 Assuming all debt can be transferred

-Not all types of debt can be transferred to a balance transfer credit card.
-For example, some cards may not allow you to transfer debt from another card within the same bank.
-Make sure to read the fine print before assuming you can transfer all your debt.
+You can’t move every type of debt to a balance transfer credit card.
+For example, some cards won’t let you transfer debt from another card at the same bank.
+Always read the small fine print on your card first.
+Don’t assume all your debt can be moved over.

 Missing transfer deadline